 All Car Recalls

-The transmission of the vehicle may shift to neutral unexpectedly while driving.
-This could cause loss of vehicle control and could result in an accident.
+The suspension of the vehicle may allow for over-steering during certain driving conditions, resulting in a loss of vehicle control.
+This could result in an accident.

 The headlights may be able to move out of adjustment because the locking clip that secures the horizontal adjustment may not be secured.
 This could result in reduced driver's visibility, or could blind oncoming vehicles.
 Both conditions could result in an accident.

 The passenger air bag assembly may partially inflate without warning, without being triggered by an accident.
 This could increase risk of injury.

 The seat belts for the rear bench seat may not be fastened to the body securely.
 This could cause the belt to fail in an accident, increasing risk of occupant injury.